What if you want to makes changes to the files contained in one of your dependencies before you use it?

 The parameters must be represented using managed properties and the parameter type must be a managed type.
 You can use an interface or abstract class to declare the getters, and Gradle will generate the implementation.
 All getters need to have proper input annotations, as described in the incremental build annotations table.

 Here is the implementation of a Minify transform that makes JARs smaller by only keeping certain classes in them.
-The Minify transform requires the classes to keep as parameters:
+The Minify transform requires knowledge of the classes to keep within each JAR, which is provided as an Map property within its parameters:

 build.gradle.kts